Detroiters: Cancellation

 On December 11, 2018, it was announced that Comedy Central had chosen not to pick up the show for a third season.
 Along with the announcement, Richardson tweeted, "Maybe it will find a home elsewhere, who knows?"
 Comedian Seth Meyers wrote an op-ed for Vulture where he advocated for another network to pick up the show.

 Broadcast

 Internationally, the series premiered in Australia on The Comedy Channel on February 13, 2017.

 Reception

 Detroiters received positive reviews from television critics.
-On Rotten Tomatoes, the first season holds an approval rating of 88%, based on 16 reviews, with an average rating of 7/10.
+On Rotten Tomatoes, the first season holds an approval rating of 90%, based on 20 reviews, with an average rating of 7.1/10.
 The site's critical consensus reads, "Proudly stupid yet surprisingly soulful, Detroiters showcases an impressive level of commitment from its charming, well-matched leads – and balances its goofy humor with an equal helping of heart."
-On Metacritic, the first season holds a score of 75 out of 100, based on 11 critics, indicating generally favorable reviews."
+On Metacritic, the first season holds a score of 75 out of 100, based on 11 critics, indicating "generally favorable reviews".

-The second season received a 100% on Rotten Tomatoes.
+On Rotten Tomatoes, the second season received a 100% approval rating based on 10 reviews with an average rating of 9/10.
+The site's critical consensus reads, "Sam Richardson and Tim Robinson's pair of lovable dimwits continue to delight in an even better sophomore season that dishes out more foiled dreams with an infectious dose of heart."